 - Indeterminate varieties grow as long and high as you allow them to

 Another important thing to consider.
 Consult with a local gardening club before choosing your seeds or seedlings.
-Get advice from experienced gardeners in your area regarding the types of plants that thrive in your setting.
+Get advice from experienced gardeners in your area regarding the types of plants like heirloom varieties that thrive in your setting.
 You should also know about disease resistant cultivars if there are any.
 Some common choices include:

 Cherry Tomato: This delightful selection produces abundant, tiny cherry-like red, deep red, yellow, orange or dark purple fruit ideal for snacking and for salads.
 Cherry tomatoes grow well in containers and hanging baskets.

 Grape Tomato: These small, oblong tomatoes also make perfect snacks and for additions to salads.
 They generally produce abundant quantities of fruit and not many leaves.

 They are not quite as sweet and juicy as cherry tomatoes.
 These fresh tomatoes come in both red and yellow varieties.
 One advantage of the yellow type grape tomato – the birds, do not find it quite as attractive as the bright red fruit.
 So you can keep more of your harvest for yourself.

 Beefsteak Tomato: As the name seems to imply, these are big, juicy, satisfying tomatoes.
 This variety of tomato is considered indeterminate; however, vines typically grow to a length of 6-8’.

 Beefsteaks make the perfect selection for slicing to use on sandwiches and burgers.
 Try cutting them up into salads or eating out of hand.
 The large size fruits of the Beefsteak require plants to get lots of support.